Joe Mixon Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Recent Performances

-- In last week's outing against the Steelers, Mixon carried the ball 28 times for 165 yards (5.9 yards per carry) and scored two touchdowns.
+- In last week's matchup against the Steelers, Mixon ran the ball 28 times for 165 yards (5.9 yards per carry) and scored two touchdowns.

-- Over his last three games, Mixon has racked up 71 carries for 352 yards (117.3 per game) and six touchdowns.
+- In his last three games, Mixon has rushed for 352 yards (117.3 per game) on 71 carries with six touchdowns.

 Mixon's Cincinnati Teammates